 No, I definitely shouldn't have visited the puppy section.
 Because there he sat: an indiscriminate mutt who viewed the world through inch-wide slats in his cage.
 Improbably, one ear flopped forward and the other fell back.
 Move along, my brain urged.
 And then he sneezed.
 Maybe just another minute, my heart countered.

 You know what happened…we brought him home on January 2, once the shelter had a chance to "fix" him. ("Why?
 Was he broken?" joked a tech at my vet's office.)

 My daughter named him "Chance," since he (and we) were getting a second chance.
 It may have been one of the worst-or best-decisions of our lives.
 Only time will tell.

-I'll be writing about Chance's adventures each month.
+I'll be writing about Chance's adventures from time to time.
 (With photos, of course!)
+Plus, I'll include news about new releases and upcoming appearances.
 To subscribe, simply leave your email address in the box on the homepage.